veteri/circle-jump/README.md

 # Built with

 The entire game logic is coded in JS.
 Parts of the frontend uses the MaterializeCSS Framework.
-The design / layout of the game and its menus are all self made.
+Otherwise all the design / layouting of the game and its menus are self made.
 The backend consists of PHP and MySQL for user administration and game leaderboards etc.